bobbyiliev/introduction-to-sql/ebook/en/content/100-mysqldump.md

 ## Exporting all databases

-If you have root access to the server, you could use the --all-databases flag in order to export all of the databases hosted on the particular MySQL server.
-The downside of this approach is that this would create one single .sql export which would contain all of the databases.
+If you have root access to the server, you could use the `--all-databases` flag in order to export all of the databases hosted on the particular MySQL server.
+The downside of this approach is that this would create one single `.sql` export, which would contain all of the databases.

 Let's say that you would like to export each database into a separate .sql file.
 You could do that with the following script: